 A Brief History of Dicamba

-Due to its volatility, until recently dicamba had not been approved for use on crops.
+Due to its high volatility, until recently dicamba had not been approved for use on crops.
 Monsanto’s Roundup has been the pesticide of choice for on-crop applications for several decades—approximately 90 percent of all U.S. soy, cotton, and corn are glyphosate-resistant genetically modified (GMO) crops.

 More than two-thirds of all the farm acres in America now harbor glyphosate-resistant super weeds.